256 results found

 Neu J, Modi N, Caplan M, 2018, Necrotizing enterocolitis comes in different forms: Historical perspectives and defining the disease, SEMINARS IN FETAL & NEONATAL MEDICINE, Vol: 23, Pages: 370-373, ISSN: 1744-165X

-Villeneuve E, Landa P, Allen M, et al., 2018, A framework to address key issues of neonatal service configuration in England: the NeoNet multimethods study, Health Services and Delivery Research, Vol: 6, Pages: 1-160, ISSN: 2050-4349
+Villeneuve E, Pitt M, Landa P, et al., 2018, A framework to address key issues of neonatal service configuration in England: the NeoNet multimethods study, Health Services and Delivery Research, Vol: 6, ISSN: 2050-4349

 Persson M, Shah PS, Rusconi F, et al., 2018, Association of Maternal Diabetes With Neonatal Outcomes of Very Preterm and Very Low-Birth-Weight Infants An International Cohort Study, JAMA PEDIATRICS, Vol: 172, Pages: 867-875, ISSN: 2168-6203

-Wong HS, Cowan FM, Modi N, 2018, Validity of neurodevelopmental outcomes of children born very preterm assessed during routine clinical follow-up in England, ARCHIVES OF DISEASE IN CHILDHOOD-FETAL AND NEONATAL EDITION, Vol: 103, Pages: F479-F484, ISSN: 1359-2998
+Wong HS, Cowan FM, Modi N, et al., 2018, Validity of neurodevelopmental outcomes of children born very preterm assessed during routine clinical follow-up in England, Archives of Disease in Childhood.
+Fetal and Neonatal Edition, Vol: 103, Pages: F497-F484, ISSN: 1359-2998

 Modi N, 2018, A radical proposal: to promote children's wellbeing give them the vote This straightforward change might ensure that child friendly policies get political attention, BMJ-BRITISH MEDICAL JOURNAL, Vol: 361, ISSN: 1756-1833